censorship-no/ceno-docs/user-manual/en/concepts/risks.md

 # Risks in using CENO/Ouinet

-As with any sufficiently complex computing system, and especially such an innovative one, using the CENO Browser (and any Ouinet client in general) is not free from some risks.
+As with any sufficiently complex computing system, and especially such an innovative one, using CENO Browser (and any Ouinet client in general) is not free from some risks.
 In this section we will compile and describe them to help you understand their implications according to the different roles you may play when using CENO:

 - as a *user* browsing Web sites
 - as a *seeder* sharing content over the distributed cache that you previously visited